pwall567/mustache-k/README.md

 The variable or section may be specified in a structured form, e.g. `person.firstName`.
-In this case, the above rules are used for the first part of the name (the part before the first dot), but for the subsequent parts only the result of the first part is searched and the enclosing contexts do form part of the process.
+In this case, the above rules are used for the first part of the name (the part before the first dot), but for the subsequent parts only the result of the first part is searched and the enclosing contexts do form part of the resolution process.

 ### Whitespace